 Entry requirements

 Application is by submission of an online form including a personal statement, and a sample of your own creative work.
 Your application should be tailored to one of our specialist routes: Novel, Poetry, Writing for Children & YA, Scriptwriting or Creative Non-Fiction.
+You can apply online here.

 Please indicate at the top of your personal statement which specialist route you are applying for.
 You should use the rest of the statement to tell us a bit about yourself, give a good overview of your reading and writing interests, and a sense of what has led you to apply for our course and any ideas you have for what you’d like to write with us.
-Personal statements should be approximately 500 words long.
+Personal statements should be up to 500 words long.

 We have intakes into the programme in September and January each year.